Computing at Merton Abbey Primary

 At Merton Abbey, we want all children to become practical problem solvers who apply invention and resourcefulness to real-world systems and ideas.
 This combination of principles, practice and invention makes computing an extraordinarily useful and intensely creative subject, suffused with excitement, both visceral (‘it works!’) and intellectual (‘that is so beautiful’).
 Within computing at Merton Abbey, we aim to educate, engage and enthuse our pupils.

-The computing subject leader is Andrew Knox.
+The computing subject leader is Lynsey Eversden.